How to Check If Your UK Cosmetic Surgeon Is Properly Qualified: GMC, Specialist Register and Board Certification Explained

 6 Months vs 6 Years Training Comparison

-“Cosmetic Surgeon”
+“Cosmetic surgeon”

 Minimum training a doctor could have while legally using this unprotected title

-Specialist Register Plastic Surgeon
+Specialist Register plastic surgeon

 Dedicated surgical training after medical school required for Specialist Register entry